rob-x-ai/libre-webui-dev/docs/08-PLUGIN_ARCHITECTURE.md

 - Use GPT-4 for detailed analysis
 - Switch to Claude for different perspectives
 - Try Groq for faster responses
-- Access Cohere for specialized tasks
+- Access Mistral for efficient processing
+- Use GitHub Models for free premium access
+- Leverage Google Gemini for advanced capabilities
 - All from the same chat interface

 ### **Easy Model Switching**
 - Compare responses from different models
 - Switch providers mid-conversation
 - Test which AI works best for your tasks
+- Access 207+ models across 6 major providers

 ### **Reliable Fallbacks**
 - If one service is unavailable, automatically use another